jonathan081/achoo/README.md

 ### Failures
    - Still don't know what database stores we will need/whether it will be fully supported by the Google.
        - We still can't determine what our overall architecture will be since we don't know our database solution
-   - We weren't able to come up with a way to incentize users to engage with our app that was meaningful.
+   - We weren't able to come up with a way to incentivize users to engage with our app that was meaningful.
        - We decided for scope that we would just strictly focus on the contact tracing component and come back to "gamifying" the user experience in the future.
 ### Challenges:
 - Learning Java (Andrew is currrently the only one with some experience).